aguoietf/merged-ietf-ccamp-wdm-tunnel-yang/draft-bgk-ccamp-merged-wdm-tunnel.md

 # Overview

-The generic TE tunnel attributes, such as source and destination node addresses, are already defined by the base data model in {{!I-D.ietf-teas-yang-te}}.
+The generic TE tunnel attributes, such as source and destination node addresses, source and destination tunnel termination points (TTPs), are already defined by the base data model in {{!I-D.ietf-teas-yang-te}}.
 The present model defines a WDM tunnel by augmenting the base model with the following
 WDM technology-specific constructs:

    -  Source and destination WDM node specification